CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md

 ## Introduction

 ### What is Git?
 Git is a version control tool that allows you to take snapshots of your files.
-You can track changes made since the last snapshot track every file in a repository (folder) including sub-folders.
-It always you to develop in parallel using branches (more of this later❗).
+You can track changes made since the last snapshot and track every file in a repository (folder) including sub-folders.
+It allows you to develop in parallel using branches (more of this later❗).
 You can connect & save your git repository anywhere (GitHub) and collaborate with others on the same codebase/files.

 ### What is GitHub?